D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Conclusion

-In this paper, we propose \ourseos: Digraph Hyperbolic Network, a GNN-based formalism for Digraph Representation Learning (DRL). \ours leverages the inductive biases exhibited in real-world digraphs; it utilizes multi-scale neighborhood collaboration in hyperbolic space and self-supervised learning with asymmetry-preserving regularizers.
-Through extensive experimentation, we empirically demonstrate the superior representation capability of \ourseos.
-One limitation of \ours is the increased number of parameters which comes with the use of multiple neighborhoods.
-As future work, we would like to explore automatic and dynamic neighborhood partition, as well as parameter-sharing mechanisms to address the current limitation of \ourseos.
-Besides, large-scale novel applications of \ours are revenues worth exploration.
+One limitation of \ours is the increased number of parameters, due to the use of multiple neighborhoods.
+As future work, we would like to explore automatic and dynamic neighborhood partitioning, as well as parameter-sharing mechanisms to improve \ourseos.
+Furthermore, theoretical analyses and novel large-scale applications of \ours are avenues worthy of exploration.